Onboarding

 Discord tips

 OET's Discord server is the centre of our daily communications.
-Here you will find various public channels, text channels as well as project-related channels where the OET team regulary exchanges on different topics.
+Here you will find various public channels, text channels as well as project-related channels where the OET team regularly exchanges on different topics.

 Here are some tips on getting the most out of Discord: